Building with AI, in the open.

 Sam Keen

-25+ years building software.
+25+ years shipping production software.

 Formerly at